ostinelli/syn/README.md

 ##### What is a Process Group?
 A global Process Group is a named group which contains many processes, eventually running on different nodes.
 With the group Name, you can retrieve on any cluster node the list of these processes, or publish a message to all of them.
 This mechanism allows for Publish / Subscribe patterns.

-Typical Use Case: a chatroom .
+Typical Use Case: a chatroom.

 ##### What is Syn?
 Syn is both.
 It's a Process Registry and Process Group manager that has the following features: